Student Restrictions

 - Preferences are soft constraints — the algorithm tries its best to honor them but may not fulfill every request if doing so would compromise overall balance.

 - Restrictions are hard constraints — the algorithm will always keep restricted pairs apart.
-A valid assignment never places two restricted students in the same class.
+A valid placement never places two restricted students in the same classroom.

 Because restrictions are strictly enforced, adding too many can make it harder for the algorithm to find a balanced solution.
 Use them only when separation is genuinely necessary.